IceIce1ce/Open3D/README.md

-# Open3D: A Simple Toolbox for 3D Object Detection Models
+# Open3D: A Simple Toolbox for 3D Object Detection Methods

 ## 1. Setup
 ### 1.1.
 Using conda